tytydraco/yessleep/out/Weird_Coworker_Update_Im_In_Trouble_.md

 And I still had to go to work.

 It took a lot of convincing myself to get into my car.
 A lot.
 The handprint was still there this morning.
 It took ten minutes of scrubbing with Dawn and paper towels to get it off while being sick to my stomach.
-I avoided the road from last night.
 During the drive, my thoughts were a spiraling, panicked mess.
 What if he's there?
 What if he's not there?
 And how in the hell am I going to be able to face him if he is?
 What if he was also hurt?
 What if he'd been the real victim and I'd just left him there?

 Suffice to say, I was not feeling fly like a G6.